vgwb/Antura/docs/dev/DiscoverED/framework.md

 # DiscoverED Framework

-_A Unity-based framework for educational games creation_
+DiscoverED is our Unity-based framework for educational games creation where educators and game designers can collaborate to transform any didactical content into 3D adventure games.

-Imagine if educators and game designers could seamlessly collaborate to transform any didactical content into 3D adventure games.
-This is the vision behind a new, open-source videogame framework designed to empower creators to craft immersive learning experiences mixing exploration, dialogues, interactive puzzles and engaging quests.
-At the heart of its accessible design is an external node-based dialogue editor, simplifying the creation and translation of the narrative content.
+An open-source videogame framework designed to empower creators to craft learning experiences mixing exploration, dialogues, interactive puzzles and engaging quests created using an external node-based dialogue editor, simplifying the creation and translation of the narrative content.

-This framework aims to democratize educational game development, providing intuitive tools for educators to bring their curricula to life and for game designers to lend their expertise in crafting experiences that are not only fun but also deeply impactful for learning.

-## Core Idea: Learn by Playing, Create with Ease
+## Core idea: learn by playing, create with ease

-The fundamental idea is to bridge the gap between educational theory and engaging gameplay.
 The framework provides an environment where:

 - **Educators** can easily input their subject matter, learning objectives and assessment criteria.
-- **Game Designers** can then use these inputs to design compelling game mechanics, narratives and level designs.
+- **Game Designers** can then use these inputs to design game mechanics, narratives and level designs.
 - **Players (Students)** embark on 3D adventures where they actively explore environments, interact with characters and objects, solve puzzles that reinforce learning concepts and complete quests that guide them through the educational material.

 ## Key Goals